BiswajitSadhu/PlumeDoseNet/README.md

 Before training, we must generate the interpolated dataset and create a strictly separated test set to prevent data leakage.

 * **Step 1: Interpolation** Generates a finer grid of data points using Akima interpolation.
+The geenrated dataset is also available at Zenodo for download.
+Save it in "Library" directory.
 ```bash
 python interpolate_akima_finer.py